Operation¶

 Solution: deactivate Wake-on-LAN in the BIOS.

-Spontaneous shutdown on battery¶
+Spontaneous shutdown (on battery)

-Symptom: laptop shuts down spontaneously when changing to battery power.
+Symptoms: laptop shuts down spontaneously when:

 Solution: disable Audio power saving.

-Ethernet not working after resume¶
+Ethernet not working after resume

 Affected hardware: a Dell XPS user with Kernel 4.4 reported this issue.